 C H L O R I N E

-Here is a quick chart for those of you who don’t have enough time reading all of that:
+Here is a quick chart for those of you who don’t have enough time to read all of that:

 [table “4” not found /]